jaspector

 Monday through Friday, 8 a.m. to 5 p.m.

-Typical inspection sequence: Typical sequence: Site prep or erosion control if required, underground or rough-in inspections, framing and insulation as applicable, trade finals, and final permit inspection.
+Typical sequence: Typical sequence: Site prep or erosion control if required, underground or rough-in inspections, framing and insulation as applicable, trade finals, and final permit inspection.

-Do I need a building permit in Portland, OR?
+01 Do I need a building permit in Portland, OR?

 Portland PP&D directs applicants to check permit requirements before construction; building, trade, zoning, site development, and other permits may be required depending on scope and site conditions.

-How much does a building permit cost in Portland, OR?
+02 How much does a building permit cost in Portland, OR?

+Building permit fees in Portland, OR are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $153.00.
 Fees are calculated as: Valuation-based for building permits.
 Plan check fee: 65% of building permit fee for original submittal.

-How do I apply for a building permit in Portland, OR?
+03 How do I apply for a building permit in Portland, OR?

-1. Confirm whether the work needs a permit and whether zoning, site development, tree, or other bureau reviews apply.
+To apply for a building permit in Portland, OR, follow these steps: 1.
+Confirm whether the work needs a permit and whether zoning, site development, tree, or other bureau reviews apply.
 2. Prepare required plans, forms, and supporting documents.
 3. Submit through DevHub or at the Development Services Center.
 4. Pay intake or review fees when invoiced.
 5. Respond to checksheets and plan-review comments until approved.
 6. Pay issuance balances.
 7. Receive the issued permit and approved plans, then begin work and schedule inspections.
 8. Obtain all required inspections, including final permit inspection, to close the permit.

-How long does it take to get a building permit in Portland, OR?
+04 How long does it take to get a building permit in Portland, OR?

-What work is exempt from building permits in Portland, OR?
+05 What work is exempt from building permits in Portland, OR?

-How do I schedule a building inspection in Portland, OR?
+06 How do I schedule a building inspection in Portland, OR?

-Other cities in Multnomah County
+Other jurisdictions in Multnomah County.

-View all Multnomah County jurisdictions →
+All Multnomah County jurisdictions →